Anon0x19/Bedwars-Stats-Bot-Discord/README.md

 ### Credits:
 - [MinuteBrain](https://github.com/Boom22545) (Code to obtain the most recent line in the logs)
 - [Need_Not](https://github.com/NeedNot) (Helping out with some issues regarding the Hypixel API)

+Notice: This bots code was rushed so optimization and code cleaning is needed